Updated: Feb 4, 2022

 Because SBFE is member-owned and self-governed by the lending industry, they can maintain independence from business credit reporting bureaus.
 For this reason, the bureaus are allowed to establish their own criteria by which data is allowed to flow between SBFE and their system, but they are not permitted to alter or challenge the data once it has been incorporated into their system.
 In addition, the potential for data duplication is eliminated by prohibiting banks or credit cards from being submitted as trade references.

 SBFE's reciprocal marketplace is beneficial to small business owners because it helps promote innovation and competition.
 When Card B sees that Card A has already approved your company for a business-based credit card, there is a heightened enthusiasm to promote their own self-interest and win over your business to use their card instead.
 That's why one credit card approval will often beget additional offers from other providers.
+If a creditor raises your credit limit, you will likely see other creditor follow suit.

 Whether your small business is just getting started or hung out its shingle decades ago, its important that the data flowing into and out of the Small Business Financial Exchange is consistent, legitimate, verifiable, reliable, and — above all else — positive and powerful!